alphaspirit - Fotolia

 Augmented data discovery focuses on providing insight for citizen data scientists.
 In Gartner's view, these are similar but somewhat different to augmented data science platforms used for building data inference models that can be embedded into apps.
 Consequently, augmented analytics tools also tend to include natural language query and natural language generation features.
 This ease of access promises many benefits, but enterprises also face several challenges in making the tools work well in practice.

-Benefits: Access and understand new data, faster
+Benefits: Access and understand data, faster

-Augmented data discovery reduces the time and complexity of deriving valuable insights from new data sets, especially unstructured ones.
+Augmented data discovery reduces the time and complexity of deriving valuable insights from data sets, especially unstructured ones.
 Cognitive services are often used by these tools to scale more efficiently than manual processes.
 They can process up-to-the-millisecond data on the fly to instantly derive data, said Stephen Blum, founder and CTO of PubNub, a data management API provider.

 Other benefits of augmented data discovery tools include: